RishiGupta12/SerialPundit/BUILD_GUIDE.md

 ##Part 1

-Part 1 covers building and exporting java and native library when no source file has been modified.
+Part 1 covers building and exporting java and native library when generating JNI-style header file is not required.

 ####Common steps
 ---